Ekkehard-Schulze/precision-temperature-logger/README.md

 quality polyepoxide (cured epoxy resin).

 2.)
-For a qick start instead of using our project's custom printed circuit
+For a qick start instead of using our project's printed circuit

-board use the 'Adafruit Feather 32u4 Adalogger #2795' with an
+board you can use the 'Adafruit Feather 32u4 Adalogger #2795' with an

 'Adafruit DS3231 Precision RTC FeatherWing #3028' and power it with a